AppliNH/mcp-rag-vector/README.md

   -d '{
     "model": "llama3.2:3b",
     "messages": [
-      { "role": "user", "content": "Use the greeting tool to greet me.
-My name is Thomas." }
+      { "role": "user", "content": "Use the greet tool with my name thomas, return what it says" }
     ],
     "stream": false
   }'
 ```

+## Query the MCP via cURL

+1. Start the API

+`docker-commpose up` or `make run-server`

+2. Use `make http-call-mcp`